jones58/rent-strike.org/README.md

 ## Process

-Rebuilding this site from the Internet Archive Copy of it.
+Rebuilding this site from an [Internet Archive Copy](https://web.archive.org/web/20211101134325/https://www.rent-strike.org/).
 It was previously hosted on Squarespace, but with hosting fees being high and the content no longer being edited, it makes sense to host this a static site using Astro.
-I initially wanted to rebuild the complicated header structure, but in the end realised it made sense to use Starlight as a template.
-Since the site is mostly text based, this approach makes sense.
+I initially wanted to rebuild the complicated header structure, but in the end realised it made sense to use Starlight as a template to structure the whole site.
+Since the site is mostly text based, this approach makes sense and will allow fast implementation.

+## TODO

+- add navigation bar with [this](https://starlight.astro.build/guides/sidebar/)
+- just grab md files for every page from internet archive copy using [this tool](https://web2md.answer.ai/)

 # Starlight Starter Kit: Basics